mmmiiinnnggg/mmmiiinnnggg.github.io/index.md

 > Sep 2019, second-class prize
 > - Team leader, mainly responsible for construction of models describing physical dynamics of waving drums, and paper writing.

+> ### SMBU Academic Scholarship
+> Sep 2017 - Jan 2021
+> - Awarded to the best 10% students in one semester with excellent academic performance.
+> - Granted 6 times in 8 semesters

 ## Skills
 **Languages：** English(fluent, CET-6:605), Chinese(Native), Russian(fluent)
 **Technical skills：** Python, C/C++, LaTeX, Git

+## Others :)
+> Worked as head of Department of Studies in Students' Union
+> Assistant of Russian intensive course for the freshmen
+> 2-nd place in campus badminton competition (men's single)